 Christian interpretation rules tend to be more complex in regard to the question above.
 It seeks to balance the textual fidelity of scripture with the weight of long-standing traditions and inferred interpretations of other verses.
 Often, these traditions are regarded as coequal with scripture, allowing for a more flexible interpretative process.
 As a result, Christian scholars might prioritize theological coherence, even if it means giving traditions significant authority alongside scripture.

-&lt;sup>54 'Tafseer AlQuran' and 'Biblical Hermeneutics.'
+54 'Tafseer AlOuran' and 'Biblical Hermeneutics.'

-The Arabic word is محكم or "Muhkam".
+or "Muhkam". محكم

 Example 1: The Rule of Clarity and Divinity of Jesus:

 When Muslim scholars study the Holy Bible, they find a clear, explicit, and reiterated message about a singular God: